unhcr/koboloadeR/README.md

 You can now Launch __R Studio__

-## Package installation: koboloadeR from Github (up to date version):
+## Package installation from Github

 Note that the package is still in beta-version.
 We hope to have soon a release available on CRAN.